 The clearest sign that you have entrepreneurial ADD is this: your team is not sure what the priority is this week.
 If the people around you are confused about where the company is focused, it's because the founder is confused.
 Clarity at the top is the only thing that produces clarity below it.

-Related Insights How to Stay Focused on What Really Drives Growth →The Fisher-Price Framework: Simplify Until It Cannot Be Misunderstood
+Related Insights How to Stay Focused on What Really Drives Growth →What Is the Fisher-Price Framework for Scaling Without Founder Involvement?

 The most effective system I've seen for building businesses that scale without constant founder involvement is what I call the Fisher-Price framework: name it, label it, chart it, graph it, color code it.
 Make every process and every set of priorities so clear that someone who knows nothing about your industry could pick it up and understand it immediately.
 Not roughly understand it.
 Actually understand it well enough to act.